liguowang/cpgtools/README.md

 3 columns ("Odds ratio", "pvalue" and "FDR adjusted pvalue") will append to this table.

 - pvalue is two-tailed (same for other methods)
-- We used [Benjamini-Hochberg Procedure](https://www.statisticshowto.datasciencecentral.com/benjamini-hochberg-procedure/) for multiple test correction (same for other method)
+- We used [Benjamini-Hochberg Procedure](https://www.statisticshowto.datasciencecentral.com/benjamini-hochberg-procedure/) for multiple test correction (same for other methods)

 #### Basic usage
 ```text